VicKhatian/portfolio/README.md

 1. wrap App in BrowserRouter in index.js and import { BrowserRouter, Route, Switch } from 'react-router-dom'; In react-router-dom v6, "Switch" is replaced by routes "Routes".
 2. add Switch in App component so it renders only 1 at a time.
 Import all the pages you need 3.

+File `netlify.toml` is used to enable refresh pages without error